Ryder-One/hmap/README.md

 If Motion Twin sees an offense in this project and officially ask me to remove the code and delete this project I will do it.

 If Motion Twin officially give me their blessing to continue this project, then I will remove this disclamer and licence the code under an open source licence.
+The assets will always be the exclusive copyright of Motion Twin.

  ## How to use